Sharpie/sslkeylog/README.md

 SSLkeylog
 =========

+An Ruby library that logs SSL session keys from client connections in [NSS Key Log Format][nss-format].
+This log can be used by tools such as [Wireshark][wireshark] to decrypt data when analyzing network traffic.

 **NOTE:** This version of the library is a functional prototype.
-The name and implementation will definitely change.

-An Ruby library that logs SSL session keys in [NSS Key Log Format][nss-format].
-This log can be used by tools such as [Wireshark][wireshark] to decrypt data when analyzing network traffic.
+The implementation may change in the future.

 [![Build Status](https://travis-ci.org/Sharpie/sslkeylog.svg?branch=master)](https://travis-ci.org/Sharpie/sslkeylog)